nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

 ![MIME types table](../images/MIME_types_updated.png "MIME types table")

-Siegfried has an built-in option to obtain the file format information for files in a directory.
+Siegfried has a built-in option to obtain the file format information for files in a directory.

 === "Usage"